Master of Public Policy

 Learn more about paid internships.

-Earn a Joint Degree
+Earn a Dual or Joint Degree

-Public Policy and Latino & Latin American Studies
+Public Policy and Latino & Latin American Studies (Joint)

 Offered in conjunction with El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies, this joint degree program prepares students with the functional skills and knowledge in public policy and at the same time engages them in interdisciplinary study and research related to the Latina/o, Caribbean, and Latin American world.